emilydrakesmith/emily-personal-website-v2/src/data/resources/html-css/grid-garden.md

 wideImg: ../../../images/resources/external/grid-garden-wide.png
 ---

 New to CSS Grid?
 Grid Garden makes it easy to learn Grid with an interactive game.
 Enter CSS into the provided browser-based IDE to move carrots and water around a grid laid out on-screen.
 This learning game is reveals how surprisingly simple Grid can be to use!

-See "Flexbox Froggy" for the counterpart which teaches CSS Flexbox as well.
+See also: <a href="#flexbox-froggy">Flexbox Froggy</a>